Holistic local sustainability; food, water, energy, money, people

 The European Commission has announced an agreement whereby English will be the official language of the EU, rather than German, which was the other contender.
 Her Majesty’s Government conceded that English spelling had room for improvement and has therefore accepted a five-year phasing in of “Euro-English”.

-In the first year, the troublesome “ph” will be replaced with “f”, making words like “fotograf” 20% shorter.
+There will be growing publik enthusiasm in the sekond year, when the troublesome “ph” will be replaced with “f”, making words like “fotograf” 20% shorter.

 In the third year, publik akseptanse of the new spelling kan be expekted to reach the stage where more komplikated changes are possible.
 Governments will enkourage the removal of double letters which have always ben a deterent to akurate speling.
 Also, al wil agre that the horible mes of the silent “e” is disgrasful.

 By the fourth year, peopl wil be reseptiv to steps such as replasing “th” with “z” and “w” with “v”.